-Thomas Mauriello’s practice focuses primarily on business and commercial litigation, investment and consumer disputes, as well as consumer class actions, administrative law, and appeals.
-Tom has particular expertise in representing investors in court and in FINRA arbitration.
+Thomas Mauriello handles business and commercial litigation, investment and consumer disputes, as well as consumer class actions, administrative law, and appeals.
+Tom has particular expertise in representing investors in FINRA arbitrations and courts and also has represented securities registered representatives, broker dealers, institutional investors, and issuers in various contractual, operational, employment, and other matters.
+Tom previously worked for a major national law firm in the plaintiffs’ securities class action field.

 Tom is a member of the California, New Jersey and Pennsylvania bars.
 He received his BA degree from Brown University in 1983 and his law degree from the University of San Diego School of Law in 1988.